lambda-school-student-projects/ios-talking-characters/README.md

-# Supplemental Module Challenge: Table View Controllers - Detailed
+# Supplemental Module Challenge: Table View Controllers - Talking Characters

 This challenge allows you to practice some of the concepts and techniques learned in this weeks guided lesson (as well as a few that weren't) and apply them in a concrete project.
 You've explored table view controllers, custom cells, segues, and detail controllers.
 You can demonstrate proficiency by creating an application that showcases the same features you learned in class.